-Requirement OCT-084: The EPHEM_PVTR_DATA structure and the associated data fields described in Table 4-4 shall be updated with valid data from the host at a frequency no less than PVTR_REPORT_FREQUENCY, where PVTR_REPORT_FREQUENCY is between 0 and TS_REPORT_FREQUENCY.
+Requirement OCT-077: The EPHEM_PVTR_DATA structure and the associated data fields described in Table 4-4 shall be updated with valid data from the host at a frequency no less than PVTR_REPORT_FREQUENCY, where PVTR_REPORT_FREQUENCY is between 0 and TS_REPORT_FREQUENCY.

-The ETWTT_DATA_STRUCTURE, detailed in Table 3-16, contains a configurable number of segments, where each segment describes a linear fit of received timestamps.
+The ETWTT_DATA_STRUCTURE, detailed in Table 3-15, contains a configurable number of segments, where each segment describes a linear fit of received timestamps.

-Symbol Data Type Field Size (bits) Description ESTRUCT_ID unsigned integer 16 Set to one for EWTT_DATA_STRUCTURE.
+Symbol Data Type Field Size (bits) Description ESTRUCT_ID unsigned integer 16 Set to 1 for EWTT_DATA_STRUCTURE.
 A 0 would indicate no enhanced structures are present.
-Values of two or more correspond to future data structures that have not yet been defined.
+Values of 2 or more correspond to future data structures that have not yet been defined.
 LENGTH unsigned integer 16 Number of bits in this structure.
 This allows nodes that do not support eTWTT to skip this field.
-NUM_SEGMENTS unsigned integer 8 Then umber of timestamp segments included.
-If zero, the remainder of this message should be ignored.
+NUM_SEGMENTS unsigned integer 8 The number of timestamp segments included.
+If zero, no ETWTT_SEGMENT data is provided.
 The size of the frame prevents NUM_SEGMENTS being greater than 32.
+ESDATA_1 ETWTT SEGMENT 184 Structure describing the first

-Table 3-16 eTWTT Data Structure
+Table 3-15 eTWTT Data Structure

+timestamp segment.

+ESDATA_2 ETWTT_SEGMENT 184 Structure describing the second

+timestamp segment.

+•••

-ESDATA_1 ETWTT_SEGMENT 184 Structure describing the first timestamp or timestamp segment.
-ESDATA_2 ETWTT_SEGMENT 184 Structure describing the second timestamp or timestamp segment.
-ESDATA_N ETWTT_SEGMENT 184 Structure describing the last timestamp or timestamp segment
+ESDATA_N ETWTT_SEGMENT 184 Structure describing the last

+timestamp segment